Saving Money and Energy by Washing Clothes in Cold Water

 Organic cotton is supposed to be preferable because it is grown without pesticides and are not genetically modified.
 It makes up less than 1% of total cotton production, so it is expensive.
 To be certified it must grow in soil that has been free of chemicals for 3 years.
 Cotton production normally uses a lot of pesticides.

 I noticed some clothes being advertised as having organic cotton, so I decided to look into it.

 The major issues are of course price, what % of the clothes is organic, and whether dyes used to color fabric may contain toxic substances.
 Be sure to check all 3 factors.

 Also look for Öko-Tex (which sounds like echo-tex) certified clothes.
 It is a European ecological certification process that tests garments for over 100 harmful substances.
 In order for a garment to be certified, every fabric, button, thread and zipper is tested for over 100 potentially harmful substances.

 Coconut and bamboo based towels

-The eco trend has extended itself to towels.
+The eco or green trend has extended itself to towels.
 Bamboo fabric has been marketed as having anti bacterial qualities.
 The problem is that these properties do not survive the process when they are converted to rayon.